Meilinem/boot2root/writeup1.md

 ### Phase 1

-ergerg
+lorem ipsum

 ### Phase 2

-ergegreg
+lorem ipsum

 ### Phase 3

-rgergerg
+lorem ipsum

 ### Phase 4

-ergegeg
+lorem ipsum

 ### Phase 5

-egregeg
+lorem ipsum

 ### Phase 6

-eergreg
+lorem ipsum

 ### Result

-Here is a summary of the passwords we found for the stages and the thor one at the end:
+Here is a summary of the passwords we found for the 6 stages and the combined one at the end:

 ```
 PHASE 1:    Public speaking is very easy.